PDF

 Mentors and Meaningful Work

-Mentoring is the backbone of our summer program and is the foundation of every new attorney’s experience at Hodgson Russ.
+Mentoring is the backbone of our Summer Associate Program and is the foundation of every new attorney’s experience at Hodgson Russ.
 Our summer associates are assigned mentors who ensure that they receive the right balance of workload and work type based on their particular interests.

-Our goal is for all summer associates to return to Hodgson Russ as full-time associates, and so the firm devotes substantial energy, time, and resources into making each student’s experience challenging and rewarding.
+The firm devotes substantial energy, time, and resources into making each student’s experience challenging and rewarding.
 Summer associates confront the legal issues that concern real Hodgson Russ clients, and they frequently have the opportunity to present their conclusions directly to our clients.
-By program's end, our summer associates will have worked closely with partners and associates on important and timely issues.
+By Program's end, our summer associates will have worked closely with partners and associates on important and timely issues.

 Learning by Example, Learning by Doing